Research

 A Republic of Virtue: The Political Essays of John Quincy Adams

-Contracted, Political Animals Press
+Political Animals Press (Forthcoming: Summer 2025)

 Though most famous as a statesman, throughout his long career John Quincy Adams produced a steady stream of essays, poetry, and speeches that offer reflections on the deepest questions of political life.
 In the final years of his life, Adams’ efforts as a writer took on a more philosophic tone as he re-wrote the social contract and outlined his own unique vision of America’s theoretical foundations.
 Though this series of essays is probably the most thoughtful of Adams’ public works, they have been largely unread and unpublished since the mid-nineteenth century.
 This book seeks to correct this tragedy, reviving some of Adams’ best works of political literature and placing them within the context of his broader career.